-The annual measurement of the number of students that began the program divided by the number of students that actually completed the program.
-The program’s completion rate for 2017 is 74% (19 entering/14 completing).
-Fifteen students completed within the 150% length established by the JRCERT.
+This is the annual measurement of the number of students that began the program divided by the number of students that actually completed the program.
+The program’s completion rate for the Class of 2018– 61% (23 entering/14 completing).
+Fifteen (15) students completed within the 150% length established by the JRCERT.

-The program’s 5-year job placement (2013-2017) is 98.6%This is the percentage of graduates actively seeking a position and those that gain employment in the radiology field the year after completing the program.
-During this five-year period, 75 graduates actively sought employment, and 74 were employed within the specified time period.
+The program’s 5-year job placement (2014-2018) is 100%.
+This is the percentage of graduates actively seeking a position and those that gain employment in the radiology field the year after completing the program.
+During this five-year period, 66 graduates actively sought employment, and 66 were employed within the specified time period.

 Job Placement Rate is calculated using only the number of graduates who are actively seeking employment which may differ from the number of graduates posted in the program completion rate.
 Those graduates not actively seeking employment are not included in the Job Placement Rate data.
 The JRCERT has defined “not actively seeking employment” as:

 The Department of Radiologic Technology at the University of Saint Francis engages diverse, lifelong learners in an atmosphere of academic and clinical excellence permeated by Franciscan values.
 The department exists to support and serve the profession of radiologic technology in its growth and development within the healthcare community.

 Consistent with the mission statement, the specific purposes of the program are to:

 Students and graduates of the Associate of Science in Radiologic Technology program will: